 • Students must be scuba-certified and qualify as a scientific diver through AAUS (American Academy of Underwater Sciences) or a similar institution, or else qualify as a scientific-diver-in-training through LAMP’s scientific diver program.
 These requirements include a specific medical exam to be completed prior to field school and a swim test to be conducted upon arrival.
 More information and downloads of the medical exam form and other required paperwork are available below.

-• Students must have DAN diving accident insurance or an equivalent policy.• Students must hold current CPR and First Aid certifications.
+• Students must have DAN diving accident insurance covering at least $125,000 for skin and scuba diving injuries, or an equivalent policy.• Students must hold current CPR and First Aid certifications.

 LAMP maintains a Field House on five acres of rural property just outside St. Augustine.
 Expect dormitory-type conditions though the house is furnished with air conditioning, two bathrooms and a fully-operational kitchen.
 Students should provide their own bedding (sheets, pillow, blanket, etc).
 If students wish to camp on the land around the field house they should bring their own tent/gear.

 Meals will be communal and prepared each day by the field school participants on a rotating basis.
 Each student will be assigned to a weekly Kitchen Patrol roster.
 The budget for purchasing food is derived from the field school fee charged to all students.
 Students are responsible for their own food on weekends.